Goleta station

 Goleta station is a passenger rail station in the city of Goleta, California.
-It is served by five daily round trips of the Amtrak Pacific Surfliner; it is the northern terminal for three of those round trips.
+It is served by the Amtrak Pacific Surfliner; it is the northern terminal for three of those round trips.
+Trains terminating in Goleta are stored on a storage track adjacent to the station.

+The station is convenient for the Santa Barbara Airport and the University of California, Santa Barbara.